portfolio-performance/portfolio-help/docs/en/concepts/performance/money-weighted.md

 ### Example 3: buy - dividend - sell transactions
 Whether dividend payments and selling securities should be considered as cash flows depends on the context.
 In demo-portfolio-03, the outcomes of dividend and selling transactions are deposited in a cash account, which is part of the portfolio.
 Consequently, there isn't any 'external' cash flow.
 For example, selling shares will decrease the security account of the portfolio but increase the deposit account.
 There isn't any cash flowing out of the portfolio.
 Note also that the cash account is included in the portfolio valuation at the end of the period (MVE), meaning that the value of MVE already incorporates dividends and sales.

-If the dividend payment is "consumed" (you bought yourself a nice meal from it), resulting in an external cash flow (withdrawal), this transaction should be recorded in PP as a cash flow.
+If the dividend payment is "consumed" (you bought yourself a coffee from it), resulting in an external cash flow (withdrawal), this transaction should be recorded in PP as a removal.
 Similarly, if you choose to reinvest the dividend or the proceeds from a sale, it necessitates recording a new transaction in PP.

 As evident in Figure 5, MVE comprises the paid dividend and the outcome of the sale transaction (both held in a deposit account), in addition to the valuation on the end date of the remaining shares from the portfolio.
 This aligns with what PP displays in the calculation tab.
 The MVE is the total of all deposit and securities accounts.